popeye0013/kali-nethunter-project/README.md

 # Kali NetHunter (Rootless Edition) - Kali Linux CLI and KeX using Termux

-[Kali NetHunter](https://www.kali.org/get-kali/#kali-mobile)) is a Mobile Penetration Testing Platform, and the [rootless edition](https://www.kali.org/docs/nethunter/nethunter-rootless/) allows for maximum flexibility with no commitment.
+[Kali NetHunter](https://www.kali.org/get-kali/#kali-mobile)) is a Mobile Penetration Testing Platform, and it allows for maximum flexibility with no commitment.

 _For use on **unmodified stock Android phones without voiding the warranty**!_